 • Determine the optimal antibody concentration for your samples.
 The TDS will provide a recommended concentration at which the antibody should work in the majority of cases.
 However, if you have unique experimental conditions, then it is best to confirm this by titrating the antibody, perhaps using the recommended concentration as a starting point.
 This should ideally be performed on your planned experimental samples.
 Each new batch of antibody should be retested prior to use.

 • Confirm suitability for your intended application.
 Antibodies are tested for specific applications before being sold but the same antibody may also work for other applications.
 If you are using an antibody for an application for which it has not been recommended, then extensive testing will be required.
 Be sure to include appropriate controls, specifically negative controls such as a sample that does not express your target protein.

 Here at Bio-Rad we want to help you get the best out of your antibody.
 We work really hard to make sure that our TDS are as thorough as possible to help you achieve your research goals.

 Check out our technical support page for answers to your FAQ.
 Also, feel free to contact our customer support specialists for expert advice on using your antibodies.

 Bio-Rad offers a wide range of antibodies for various applications.
-Start looking for the right antibody for your needs here .
+Our primary antibodies, reagents and tools page is the perfect place to start looking for the right antibody for your needs.